Final Fantasy: The Spirits Within: Development

-From early on, it had been decided that The Spirits Within would be filmed entirely in English.
+Final Fantasy: The Spirits Within was filmed entirely in English.
 The original script, written by Sakaguchi, was titled Gaia.
 The screenplay was later rewritten by Al Reinert and Jeff Vintar.
 The film was co-directed by Motonori Sakakibara, with Jun Aida and Chris Lee both serving as producers.
-Lee compared The Spirits Within, the first full-length photorealistic animated film, to Walt Disney's Snow White and the Seven Dwarfs, the first full-length cel animated film.
+Lee even compared The Spirits Within, the first full-length photorealistic animated film, to Walt Disney's Snow White and the Seven Dwarfs, the first full-length cel animated film.
 In order to keep the film in line with Hironobu Sakaguchi's vision as director, several script rewrites took place, most in the initial stages of production.
-It was reported in April 2000 that Square was partnering with Columbia Pictures on the film, making it the first animated feature Columbia had worked on since Care Bears Movie II: A New Generation in 1986.
+By April 2000, Square was partnering with Columbia Pictures to produce the film, making it the first animated feature Columbia had worked on since Care Bears Movie II: A New Generation in 1986.
 Columbia was given the rights to distribute the film worldwide, with the exception of Asia.

 The Spirits Within was completed over a period of four-years, during which approximately 200 people put in a combined 120 years of work on it.
 The first 18 months of development were spent creating the in-house software SQFlesh, which plugged into the programs Autodesk Maya and RenderMan.
 The majority of the rest of production was spent on animation.
 Square accumulated four SGI Origin 2000 series servers, four Onyx2 systems, and 167 Octane workstations for the film's production.
 The basic film was rendered at a custom render farm created by Square in Hawaii.
 It housed 960 Pentium III-933 MHz workstations.
 Character movements were filmed using motion capture technology.
 Animator Matthew Hackett stated that while motion capture was effective for many of the scenes, in others animators still had to add movements manually.
 Hand and facial movements were all done manually.
 Some of General Hein's facial features and poses were based on Hackett.
 As animators did not want to use any actual photographs in the film, all backgrounds were done using matte paintings.
 1,327 scenes in total needed to be filmed to animate the digital characters.
 The film consists of 141,964 frames, with each frame taking an average of 90 minutes to render.
 By the end of production Square had a total of 15 terabytes of artwork for the film.